milkey-mouse/slabbench/README.md

 Benchmark results are stored in `target/criterion/` with interactive HTML reports.

+Results on a M4 MacBook Pro are committed and available [here](https://milkey-mouse.github.io/slabbench/target/criterion/report/).

 ## Benchmark Results

 Below are the benchmark results from comparing `slab` and `stable-vec` across different workloads and collection sizes.